 What Kind of Music is Calming for Dogs?

 You can use music to help your dog feel calmer and encourage relaxation — but wait!
 Certain music genres have been proven to be more soothing for your dog than others.
 Reggae and soft rock are the most relaxing music for dogs in shelters, and classical music also helps calm down dogs in stressful environments.
 So if you're getting tired of another Mozart symphony, turn on some Bob Marley.
+Other studies have shown that harp and piano music can also be quite calming.

 Follow Preventive Vet on Spotify for different pet-centric playlists.
 Here's a Soft Rock for Dogs playlist of our favorite mix of songs to help de-stress your pet: